Soil Mix Conundrum - Peat Moss vs Coconut Coir

 How Peat Moss and Coconut Coir Contribute to Soil Mixes

-Both are a natural inert organic bulky material perfect for soilless potting mixes.
-Each holds 8 to 10 times their weight in water.
+Both are natural inert organic bulky material perfect for soilless potting mixes.
+Each holds 8 to 10 times its weight in water.

-Holding water is vital for any potting mix, especially those used in containers.
+Holding water is vital for any potting mix, especially in containers.

 They also resist breaking down (rotting) and keep their volume.
-Even though both can be compressed, once loosened, they remain relatively fluffy.
+Even though both can be compressed, they remain relatively fluffy once loosened.

-Since both peat moss and coconut coir can be compressed into bales, it is easier and cheaper for the product to be shipped.
+Since peat moss and coconut coir can be compressed into bales, it is easier and cheaper to ship the product.

 Since the material is easily obtained and the volume can be shrunk for transport, these materials become less expensive to use as the base for soil blends.